Ulf Nilsson (ice hockey)

 Ulf Gösta Nilsson (born 11 May 1950) is a Swedish former professional ice hockey player who played in the World Hockey Association (WHA) for the Winnipeg Jets and in the National Hockey League (NHL) for the New York Rangers.
-Nilsson won 2 Avco World Trophies as WHA champions with the Winnipeg Jets.
+As part of "The Hot Line" with teammates Bobby Hull and Anders Hedberg that played from 1974 to 1978, Nilsson won two Avco World Trophies as WHA champions with the Winnipeg Jets.
+He recorded 67 points in 14 playoff games for an average of 1.595 points per game, the best playoff point average for all WHA players.

 Career in North America

+In the early 1970s Nilsson was part of a group of hockey players who was tested on by Jerry Wilson, a Canadian former hockey player who was studying the physiology of hockey players, specifically their heart and lung conditioning.
+Wilson had been asked by the Winnipeg Jets of the World Hockey Association (WHA) to watch out for any notable Swedish hockey players, and he recommended both Nilsson and Anders Hedberg, who was one of Wilson's interns.
+Both would join the Jets in 1974.
+At the time the Buffalo Sabres of the National Hockey League owned Nilsson's NHL rights, but by going to the WHA there was no compensation required.

-Part of the first major wave of Europeans to star in North American hockey, he was a major star in the World Hockey Association from 1974 to 1978.
+Part of the first major wave of Europeans to star in North American hockey, Nilsson was a major star in the World Hockey Association from 1974 to 1978.
 He scored at least 114 points in each of his four seasons in the upstart league, finishing third or fourth among overall scorers every time.
 He led the WHA with 85 assists in 1976–77, and tied Marc Tardif for the lead the next season with 89.
 Along with countryman Anders Hedberg and established superstar Bobby Hull, he played a starring role as the Jets won Avco Cup titles in 1976 and 1978.
-In the 1976 playoffs, he scored 26 points in just 13 games and was named WHA Playoff MVP.
+In the 1976 playoffs, he scored 26 points in 13 games and was named WHA Playoff MVP.

+By this time both Hedberg and Nilsson were looking to join the NHL, as they had nothing left to prove in the WHA.
+They were also looking for a massive increase in salary: both had earned around $125,000 in the 1976–77 season.
+With their high salary demands, the only NHL team capable of signing them was the New York Rangers.
+While the Jets stated they wanted to re-sign both players, the team did not have the financial backing to do so.